danielsobrado/CCDAK-Exam-Questions/Consumer/Questions2.md

 6. As messages are produced to the partitions, each consumer instance processes the messages from its assigned partitions independently.
 7. If a consumer instance fails or leaves the group, Kafka triggers a rebalance to redistribute the partitions among the remaining consumer instances.

-By assigning partitions to consumer instances in a round-robin manner, Kafka ensures that the workload is evenly distributed among the consumer instances.
+- B. assigning partitions to consumer instances in a round-robin manner, Kafka ensures that the workload is evenly distributed among the consumer instances.
 Each consumer instance is responsible for processing messages from its assigned partitions, allowing for parallel processing and improved throughput.

 It's important to note that the actual partition assignment strategy can be customized by implementing a custom `PartitionAssignor` if needed.
 However, the default round-robin assignment strategy is sufficient for most use cases and provides a balanced distribution of work among the consumer instances.